Mamadou Barry

-Mamadou Hady Barry (born 16 May 1986), also known as Hady Barry, is a Guinean-born Indonesian professional footballer who plays as a striker for Liga 2 club Persewar Waropen.
+Mamadou Hady Barry (born 16 May 1986), also known as Hady Barry, is a Guinean professional footballer who last played as a striker for Liga 2 club Adhyaksa.

 Club career

 Persipal Palu

 Barry played for Persipal Palu in Indonesia for 5 years before joining Sun Hei.

-Sun Hei SC
+Sun Hei

-He joined Sun Hei SC in January 2011.
-He had his first appearance for Sun Hei SC against Kitchee SC in Hong Kong First Division League, and he scored a goal.
+He joined Sun Hei in January 2011.
+He had his first appearance for Sun Hei against Kitchee in Hong Kong First Division League, and he scored a goal.
 On 16 October 2011, Barry became the first player to score a hat-trick at the newly renovated Mong Kok Stadium.

 South China

 He joined fellow Hong Kong club South China in June 2013 for free.
 On 1 September 2013, Barry netted a brace on his debut for South China; the match finished 3-2 with South China the victors.
 He scored 5 goals during his half-season stint with the club, in which 4 of them were from the penalty spot.
 In December 2013, South China received a berth for the 2014 AFC Champions League qualifying play-off and decided to move on for expatriate players of better quality, hence parted way with Barry.